krother/training_and_teaching_methods/penguin_lesson/README.md

 ## Backup Plans

 * exercises 1-4 are easy, 5 gives room for quick students to transfer to a new example
-* use the extra exercises in :::file penguin_lesson/faded_examples.sql
+* use the extra exercises in :::file faded_examples.sql
 * if participants are unfamiliar with relational databases, open the Excel sheet and discuss problems with data consistency

 #### Explanation: